Norfolk Integrated Housing and Community Support Service

-Delivered in partnership with St Martins and Funded by Norfolk County Council and South, North, West, Norwich and Great Yarmouth & Waveney Clinical Commissioning Groups.
+Delivered in partnership with St Martins and Funded by Norfolk County Council and Norfolk & Waveney ICB.

-Referrals accepted from: Norfolk and Suffolk NHS Foundation Trust, Norfolk County Council.
+Referrals accepted from: Norfolk and Suffolk NHS Foundation Trust, Norfolk County Council Mental Health Social Service

 About the service

-The Norfolk Integrated Housing and Community Support Service supports adults (aged over 18) with severe and enduring mental health needs, including individuals with complex needs.
+The Norfolk Integrated Housing and Community Support Service supports adults (aged over 18) who experience severe and enduring mental distress, including individuals with a range of other life challenges.
 The service supports people across the whole of Norfolk in supported living and within the community.

 How can we help?